 Sometimes life stops you dead in your tracks and all you can do is tell your lungs to keep breathing.
 Suddenly the urgent worries of yesterday—what to fix for dinner, how to discipline your three-year-old—seem laughable.
 You wonder why you wasted sacred precious energy on the non-essential.

-And when the story you thought you were living was in fact not the real story, as the twisted plot unfolds before your very eyes, you’re desperate to scribble away reality, to erase with such force that it rips up the pages altogether.
+And when the story you wanted to live erodes into as a twisted plot you'd never choose, you’re desperate to scribble away reality, to erase with such force that it rips up the pages altogether.

 In gut-wrenching moments of anger, distrust and ingratitude, I echo-scream Ann’s words, I would have written the story differently!